 - You can sow basil in small starter pots with drainage holes.

 - Because basil naturally occurs in warm climates it’s very sensitive to cold, so be sure to find a nice warm spot.
-I went for a little propagator to ensure things stayed warm and moist.
+I went for a seed incubator, which is definitely the easiest way to ensure things stay warm and moist (heat mat is a plus!).
 You can also cover the pot(s) with plastic wrap.

-- You can use normal potting soil with some perlite or a special plant starter mix.
+- You can use a rich normal potting soil with some perlite or a special seed starter mix.
 The soil should be moist but not overly wet.

 - You can plant multiple seeds in each container; the amount depends on the size.
-It’s a good idea to plant a few extra because some seeds may not germinate, but try not to overcrowd things or the plants in the middle may not receive enough light once the surrounding ones get taller.
+It’s a good idea to plant a few extra because some seeds may not germinate, but try not to overcrowd things.
+Otherwise, the plants in the middle may not receive enough light once the surrounding ones get taller.

 - After sowing, you can leave your basil alone to do its thing.
-The seeds will usually germinate quite quickly – it can take as little as 3 days in a warm, moist environments like a propagator or a pot covered with plastic wrap.
+The seeds will usually germinate quite quickly – it can take as little as 3 days in warm, moist environments like a seed incubator or a pot covered with plastic wrap.
 If yours take a little longer, no worries!
 Up to 7 days is not unusual either.